Mengyaoxie922/xiemengyao.github.io/_pages/about.md

   - /about.html
 ---

 I am an Assistant Professor at The Institute of Computing Technology of the Chinese Academy of Sciences.
-My research interest is system security, including system defense, memory security, et, al.
+My research interest is system security, including system defense, and security of the operating system.

 A data-driven personal website
 ======